kmaterna/InSAR_CGM_readers_writers/README.md

 gmt makecpt -T-32/7/1 -Croma > mycpt.cpt
 gmt grdimage $outfile -R$range -J$Proj -B1 -Cmycpt.cpt -K -P > out_vel.ps #
 ```
-Results for velocities of Track D071 are shown below:
+Results for extracting the GMT grd file of velocities in Track D071 are shown below:

 ![velocities](https://github.com/kmaterna/InSAR_CGM_readers_writers/blob/master/example_configs/track_071_vels.png)

-#### SOFTWARE TO-DOS FOR SCEC TEAM
+## SOFTWARE TO-DOS FOR SCEC TEAM
 To implement the HDF5 file format, the CGM team must create:
 1. ~~Function(s) to construct the SCEC CGM HDF5 from the CGM analysis [for internal use only].~~ **DONE**
 2. Example reader functions to read the full SCEC HDF5 file into a practical data structure, as an advanced user would do, in several commonly used programming languages: